elizabethteng/spectralmask/README.md

 To determine the value of the mask in each pixel of the ELODIE spectrum, we must calculate the fractional coverage of the mask with the givel pixel, and then multiply that fraction by the mask value.

-## Installation
+## Cloning and installing spectralmask
 To use this package, first clone this repository:
 ```
 git clone https://github.com/elizabethteng/spectralmask.git
 ```

-then open the repository directory and install it to your python environment:
+then open the spectralmask directory and install it in your python environment:
 ```
 pip install .
 ```
+The dependencies should also install automatically.

 ## Tutorial
+The notebook `tutorial.ipynb` included in the main directory contains a brief tutorial demonstrating the basics of the package.
+Additional documentation exists in the docstrings of the source code.

 *Software project for Northwestern University ASTRON 441 Astronomical Techniques Fall 2022*